Techingopochtli/Techingopochtli/README.md

 ### Hi there 👋

-I am Andres Alvarez Pineda, I am a data scientis with strong engineering foundations such as mathematics, statistics and signal/data processing.
+My name is Andres Alvarez Pineda, I am a data scientist with strong engineering foundations such as mathematics, statistics and signal/data processing.
 I have completed a post graduate diploma in applied artificial intelligence and bachelor in science with major in biomedical engineering.

 Check out my data Science portfolio with the projects I have done.